A unique

 collaboration

-SoilCQuest 2031 is a unique collaboration of scientists, farmers, agronomists, business, communication & engagement specialists.Â
+SoilCQuest 2031 is a unique collaboration of farmers, agricultural and soil scientists, agro-ecologists, agronomists, educators, and business, communication, and extension specialists.

-The thread connecting our diverse backgrounds & expertise is a deep respect for the farming profession and the agricultural industry.Â
+The thread connecting our diverse backgrounds and expertise is a deep respect for the farming profession and the agricultural industry.
+We understand daily farm life and culture and how it drives decisions and change on the ground.

 Team